2018-19 School Year Calendar

 - Holidays observed on the school calendar include: Thanksgiving Day, Dr. Martin Luther King Jr. Day, President’s Day, Memorial Day, Independence Day and Labor Day.

-- A minimum of 5 professional development days distributed between division and school-based professional development are scheduled in alignment with the division’s strategic plan and to promote professional and organizational growth.
+- A minimum of five professional development days distributed between division and school-based professional development are scheduled in alignment with the division’s strategic plan and to promote professional and organizational growth.

-- A minimum of 5 days are scheduled as teacher work days for preparation and reporting.
+- Teacher work days are included for preparation and reporting.

 - Early release days are set aside as time for parent-teacher conferences and for administration of examinations.

 Developing the WJCC calendar is a lengthy and thoughtful process that takes several months to finalize.
 During the development process, input is requested from staff and parents prior to consideration and approval by the School Board.

 When developing a school calendar is there a minimum number of teaching days that local school divisions are required to offer its students?